What are Phenolic Acids?

 What does phenol do to the body?

 Concentrated phenol applied to the skin can cause serious skin damage.
 Short-term exposure to high levels of phenol in animals has caused respiratory tract irritation and twitching of the muscles.
-In animals, long-term exposure to high phenol levels caused damage to the heart, kidneys, liver and lungs.
+In animals, long-term exposure to high phenol levels causes damage to the heart, kidneys, liver and lungs.

 What is phenol used for medically?

-What is difference between alcohol and phenol?
+What is the difference between alcohol and phenol?

-Alcohol is an organic compound where its molecule is made up of one or more groups of hydroxyl which are further attached to a carbon atom.
+Alcohol is an organic compound where molecule is made up of one or more groups of hydroxyl which are further attached to a carbon atom.
 Phenol, on the other hand, is a compound containing a group of hydroxyls bound directly to an aromatic group of hydrocarbons.